GraftM is a tool for finding genes of interest in metagenomes, metatranscriptomes, and whole genomes.

 All are available at the [ACE ftp GraftM package database store](https://data.ace.uq.edu.au/public/graftm)

 Once you have downloaded the package you want, just decompress it as follows:

 And you should be good to go!

-As an example, we'll use GraftM to classify a single 16S sequence from GreenGenes.
-Saving the example file as `/tmp/eg.fasta` with the following contents:
+We'll use GraftM to classify a single 16S sequence from GreenGenes.
+Save the example file as `/tmp/eg.fasta` with the following contents:

 Then we can use GraftM's 61% OTU clustered GraftM package to detect and classify this sequence.
 Running graftM might look something like this:

 $ graftM graft --forward /tmp/eg.fasta --graftm_package /path/to/4.01.2013_08_greengenes_61_otus.gpkg/ --output_directory eg.graftm

 Joel Boyd, Ben Woodcroft